joseluisllovet/joseluisllovet/README.md

 # Hello, I'm José Luis Llovet! 👋

 ## About Me :sunglasses:
-I am a web page enthusiast, designer and frontend developer with great interest in continuing to learn every day.
+I am a website enthusiast, designer and frontend developer with great interest in continuing to learn every day.
 Currently, I am open to new adventures in the world of programming, studying daily.

 ## Education :books:
 - **Bachelor of Social Science in Advertising and Public Relations** - University of Cádiz.
 (2019-2023)